rifkisetiawan0101/Personal-Portfolio/README.md

 ## 🙏 Credits

 - All images, icons, and fonts are used for educational purposes.
-- Developed by Rifki Setiawan as a final project for the Web Design course at Politeknik
+- Developed by Rifki Setiawan as a final project for the Web Design course at Politeknik Negeri Jakarta